Interest Rate Forecast Australia: Will Rates Drop Below 3.5% In 2025?

 Rises in government expenditure were attributed to health programs through Medicare and the Pharmaceutical Benefits Scheme, and energy bill relief payments by some state governments.

-Stage 3 tax cuts that were rolled out from July are estimated to add just 0.1% to inflation.
+Stage 3 tax cuts that were rolled out from July are estimated to have added just 0.1% to inflation.

 Expert Tip.

-Electricity bill credit of $300 for all Australians announced in the May budget are expected to shave off a few percentage points from the CPI.
+Electricity bill credit of $300 for all Australians announced in the May budget was expected to shave off a few percentage points from the CPI.

 What Is RBA's Historical Monetary Policy?